jehyun-sung/GenAI/README.md

 MODE = "dev" or "prod"

 # Run all cells from top to bottom
-# Result file will be saved to: /content/Aspect_Sentiment_Analysis_Result.xlsx

 📌 Notes

 The pipeline assumes that brand/aspect prediction is precomputed and available in Excel files.